 (5) Despite subsections (3) and (4), in the case of an application by a personal representative of a deceased victim, the amounts described in the Fatal Accidents Act 1959 section 5(2)(b) and (c) must not be deducted.

-43. Award to be off set against any amount owed to the State
+43. Award to be offset against any amount owed to State

 An assessor may reduce the amount payable to a victim or close relative under a compensation award by an amount not exceeding any amount that the victim or close relative owes the State —

-(a) under section 23(4);
+(a) under section 23(4); or

 (b) under a compensation reimbursement order; or